Phones in China

-Perhaps you’re traveling to China, either for business or pleasure, and you need to rent a phone for China.
+Perhaps you’re traveling to China, either for business or pleasure, and you need to rent an iPhone or another type of phone for China.
 Sure, it would be great to use your own phone, but what if you phone isn’t unlocked?
 What if you have trouble getting a Chinese SIM card?
 What if you’re worried about security on the Chinese network?
 Whatever the case may be, deciding to rent a phone in China can be an attractive option.

 Why should you rent a phone for China when you could easily bring your own phone or simply find and use WiFi in China?
 There are a couple good reasons: